chrabyrd/automata-updated/README.md

 ### Flexible

-Bundled canvas elements ( known as Boards/Grids ) exist in independent 3-D space.
+Bundled canvas elements ( known as `Board`s/`Grid`s ) exist in independent 3-D space.
 The user can attach cells, corners, and edges as they like.

-Entities ( the abstraction of each Grid cell ) can have any state, actions, and update logic the user pleases.
+`Entities` ( the abstraction of each `Grid` cell ) can have any state, actions, and update logic the user pleases.

-Clocks control the iteration of grid updates.
-Clocks can control one or many grids.
-They can even control other clocks!
+`Clock`s control the iteration of grid updates. `Clock`s can control one or many grids.
+They can even control other `Clock`s!

 ## Broad Strokes from the top-down

 ### `Automaton` [(link)](https://github.com/chrabyrd/automata-updated/blob/master/src/automaton/Automaton.mjs)

 This is the automation engine.
 I think of him has the "man behind the curtain," it has the most knowledge of the app.
 It should therefore only be used for high-level functions.
 Only one can exist in any given instance.
 This causes some minor confusion with the package name being the plurality.
-Because of their complexity, the Automaton is responsible for all Entity CRUD actions.
+Because of their complexity, the Automaton is responsible for all `Entity` CRUD actions.

 ### Controllers